dlzmoe/linuxdo-scripts/README_EN.md

 ![image](https://github.com/user-attachments/assets/8824696c-f2d4-4cfd-8273-901a3d007a39)

-The LinuxDo Scripts extension displays the creation time of topics, shows the number of floors, opens topics in new tabs, forcibly blocks (blacklists) certain users' topics, provides quick replies to topics (with customization), optimizes signature image display to prevent broken images, allows previewing details and comments directly in the topic list, imports and exports settings, offers floor-based giveaways, user-defined tags, view-only OP (original poster) mode, supports custom CSS styles, optimizes mixed Chinese and English text display, adds level information queries, AI topic summarization, intelligent reply generation, forum theme skin switching, and more.
-Check the settings list for more features, which are continuously updated.
-New ideas are welcome!
+The LinuxDo Scripts extension comes with a comprehensive bookmarking feature, displays topic creation times in the topic list, shows the number of floors, opens topics in new tabs, allows forced blocking (blacklisting) of certain users' topics, quick replies to topics (with customization support), optimized signature image display to prevent broken images, direct preview of details and comments in the topic list, synchronized settings panel data, floor lottery, user-defined tags, view-only mode for the original poster, support for custom CSS styles, optimized display of mixed Chinese and English text, level information lookup, AI topic summarization, intelligent reply generation, forum theme skin switching, and more.
+For additional features, please check the settings list.
+Features are continuously updated, and new ideas are welcome!

 [Chrome Web Store](https://chromewebstore.google.com/detail/fbgblmjbeebanackldpbmpacppflgmlj) |
 [Firefox Add-ons](https://addons.mozilla.org/zh-CN/firefox/addon/linux_do-scripts/) |